-- 1. Enroll or attend class for the following semester - 2.
-Receive a diploma - 3.
-Receive grades - 4.
-Have an official transcript or placement papers sent to another educational University or to a prospective employer. - 5.
-Have access to all services on campus, including the Dining Hall.
+- 1. Enroll for the following semester

+- 2. Receive a diploma

+- 3. Receive grades

+- 4. Have an official transcript or placement papers sent to another educational University or to a prospective employer.

 Please consult the Academic Catalogue, Financial Information section, for further information.